Lightning's Andrei Vasilevskiy: Set to face Penguins

-Vasilevskiy is expected to start at home against Pittsburgh on Thursday, per Chris Krenn of the Lightning's official site.
+Vasilevskiy is slated to start at home against Pittsburgh on Wednesday, Gabby Shirley of Bally Sports Florida reports.

-Vasilevskiy wasn't able to make his season debut until last Friday due to a back injury, but he's quickly resumed his duties as Tampa Bay's No. 1 goaltender.
-This will be his third start in the Lightning's last four contests.
-He's 1-1-0 with a 2.52 GAA and an .891 save percentage after those first two outings, though it's worth noting those matches were on the road and against two strong offenses in Carolina and Colorado.
-The Penguins shouldn't be taken lightly either, but they're a touch below those other two squads offensively, ranking 17th this year with 3.10 goals per game.
+Vasilevskiy might have been rusty when he returned from back surgery judging by his terrible 3.87 GAA and .859 save percentage over his first four contests.
+However, he was terrific in his last start Monday, saving 25 shots en route to a 4-0 shutout victory over Dallas.
+Vasilevskiy will attempt to build off that strong start against Pittsburgh, which ranks 19th offensively this year with 3.04 goals per game.

 More News